 The pigweeds you are likely to encounter in U.S. gardens all look similar and may grow in height between just 4 inches (10 cm.) to over 6 feet (2 m.).
 The leaves are simple and oval-shaped, often with some red coloration.
 The stems are sturdy and the flowers are unremarkable.

 Is Pigweed Edible?

 Yes, the weeds in the garden we call pigweed, including prostrate pigweed, from the amaranth family, are edible.
 Every part of the plant can be eaten, but the young leaves and growing tips on older plants are the tastiest and most tender.
-The seeds are nutritious and edible and are not difficult to harvest.
+The seeds are nutritious, edible, and are not difficult to harvest.

 Pigweed plant uses include harvesting and eating the seeds, raw or cooked.
 The seeds are particularly nutritious and are high in protein, fiber, and vitamins A and C. You can eat the seeds raw, roasted, cooked as a hot cereal, and even popped like popcorn.

 If enjoying pigweed from your garden, be sure that you have not sprayed pesticides or herbicides on it before harvesting.
 Also, be aware that some varieties, like Amaranthus spinosus, have sharp spines that will need to be avoided or removed.

 Disclaimer: The contents of this article are for educational and gardening purposes only.
 Before using or ingesting ANY herb or plant for medicinal purposes or otherwise, please consult a physician, medical herbalist, or other suitable professional for advice.